Are Digital Assistants Smart Enough to Do Their Jobs?

 Carolina Milanesi is an analyst at Creative Strategies in San Jose, California.

-Justine Cassell is Associate Dean of Technology Strategy and Impact in the School of Computer Science at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+Justine Cassell is Associate Dean in the School of Computer Science and the former director of the Human-Computer Interaction Institute at Carnegie Mellon University in Pittsburgh, Pennsylvania.

 IRA FLATOW: This is “Science Friday.”
 I’m Ira Flatow.
 Do you find yourself like I do dictating into your smartphone?
 I use the dictation feature of my iPhone all the time.
 You tap that little microphone, and it translates my speech to words into a text.
 But as accurate as the dictation, is I got to admit I have never really become great friends with Siri, the built-in digital assistant.
 And I don’t know how many people, or many people who have.